Driving can be a stressful experience in busy cities. You can spend hours

 R&D in the focus markets of Automotive, Industry 4.0., Internet of Things, Mobile

-and Connectivity & Infrastructure.
+and Connectivity and Infrastructure.
 NXP has the broadest processor portfolio for the

 internet of things and is the world's largest chip supplier to the automotive